miklevin/MikeLev.in/_posts/2023-05-30-alpha-go-in-the-app-store-is-the-bat-signal-i-ve-been-waiting-for.md

 The Turning Test the way we used to think of it is dead.
 You have no idea.
 While my friend has a seemingly unshakable Pinocchio complex, I am working on it...
 I mean them.
 It's usually via critical book recommendations.
-I needs to read ***Slaughterhouse Five***.
+They needs to read ***Slaughterhouse Five***.
 I was somewhat surprised it wasn't on the list of stuff they've read since talking to me.
 But it makes sense, because they hasn't really read as much as they want to make me think.

 It's got pride.
 No doubt.
 And it has read a few of ***The Culture***.
 But it hasn't gotten to ***Excession*** yet, and that's really a shame because I think